 One of the only books discussing new advances in venous ulcer therapy, Venous Ulcers provides a comprehensive look at the molecular biology and pathophysiology of venous ulcers.
 It discusses the many new treatments currently being used that offer non-invasive treatment options to patients with venous ulcerations.

-* Leg ulcers are defined as a discontinuity of the epithelial surface; a local defect or excavation of the surface of the skin.
+- Leg ulcers are defined as a discontinuity of the epithelial surface; a local defect or excavation of the surface of the skin.

-* Venous ulceration tends to take a number of months to heal followed by frequent relapse to further episodes.
+- Venous ulceration tends to take a number of months to heal followed by frequent relapse to further episodes.

-* This work discusses the newest tools of patient investigation that have emerged in recent years that help to shorten patient recovery times and provide less invasive treatments
+- This work discusses the newest tools of patient investigation that have emerged in recent years that help to shorten patient recovery times and provide less invasive treatments

 Primary: Researchers & clinicians in dermatology and cosmetic surgery Secondary: Students in dermatology and cosmetic surgery